 This approach ensures flexibility while maintaining control over when your ads are shown, aligning your campaign with precise targeting objectives.

-Negative phase match
+Negative phrase match

 When using negative phrase match keywords, your ad won’t be displayed if the search query contains the exact keyword terms in the same order.
 While additional words in the search are acceptable, the crucial factor is that all specified keyword terms must be present in the search in the same sequence.